Back

 }

 "description": "The `GenerateGrid` component is part of the SOFA framework and belongs to the `sofa::component::engine::generate` namespace within the `Sofa.Component.Engine.Generate` module.
 Its primary role is to generate a grid-based tetrahedral or hexahedral mesh based on specified dimensions and resolution parameters.\n\n**Role in SOFA Ecosystem:**\n- The component inherits from `DataEngine`, which suggests it computes data that can be used by other components in the simulation pipeline.\n- It generates both 2D (quads, triangles) and 3D (hexahedra, tetrahedra) mesh elements depending on the specified resolution parameters.\n\n**Interactions with Other Components:*\n- The `GenerateGrid` outputs various types of geometrical elements (`d_outputX`, `d_tetrahedron`, `d_quad`, `d_triangle`, and `d_hexahedron`) which can be consumed by other components such as visualizers, collision detectors, or solvers.\n\n**Practical Usage Guidance:**\n- Users need to specify the minimum (`minCorner`), maximum (`maxCorner`), and resolution (`resolution`) parameters to define the grid dimensions and its granularity.\n- The `output_position`, `tetrahedra`, `quads`, `triangles`, and `hexahedra` are the primary output data fields, representing the generated mesh elements.\n\n**Data Fields:**\n- **d_outputX (VecCoord):** Output array of 3D points representing vertex positions.\n- **d_tetrahedron (SeqTetrahedra):** Array of tetrahedral elements in the mesh.\n- **d_quad (SeqQuads):** Array of quad elements, primarily used for 2D grids.\n- **d_triangle (SeqTriangles):** Array of triangular elements, useful for both 2D and 3D grids.\n- **d_hexahedron (SeqHexahedra):** Array of hexahedral elements in the mesh.\n- **d_minCorner (Vec3):** Minimum corner coordinates defining one end of the grid bounding box.\n- **d_maxCorner (Vec3):** Maximum corner coordinates defining the opposite end of the grid bounding box.\n- **d_resolution (Vec3Int):** Resolution parameters specifying the number of cubes in each direction (x, y, z).
-A zero value in the z-direction indicates a 2D grid."
+A zero value in the z-direction indicates a 2D grid.",

 "maths": "# Mathematical Description of the GenerateGrid Component\n\n## Overview\nThe `GenerateGrid` component within the SOFA framework is designed to generate a structured grid-based mesh, either tetrahedral or hexahedral, based on specified parameters such as minimum and maximum corner coordinates (`d_minCorner`, `d_maxCorner`) and resolution (`d_resolution`).
 This component can output various types of geometrical elements: vertices (3D points), tetrahedra, quads, triangles, and hexahedra.\n\n## Parameters\n- **`d_minCorner`:** Minimum corner coordinates $(x_{min}, y_{min}, z_{min})$ that define one vertex of the bounding box for the grid.\n- **`d_maxCorner`:** Maximum corner coordinates $(x_{max}, y_{max}, z_{max})$ that define the opposite vertex of the bounding box for the grid.\n- **`d_resolution`:** Resolution vector $(nx, ny, nz)$ indicating the number of divisions in each direction (x, y, and z) within the bounding box.
 If $nz = 0$, a 2D grid is generated; otherwise, it generates a 3D mesh.\n\n## Grid Generation Process\n1. **Vertex Generation:**\n - The vertices $(x_i, y_j, z_k)$ are calculated for each cell in the grid.
 For each dimension $d \\in \\\\[x, y, z\\//$:\n $$ x_i = x_{min} + i \\cdot \\Delta_x \\quad \\text{for } i = 0, 1, ..., nx-1 $$\n where $\\Delta_x = (x_{max} - x_{min}) / (nx - 1)$.\n - The same process applies for the y and z dimensions.\n\n2. **Tetrahedral Element Generation:**\n - Tetrahedra are created by subdividing each hexahedron into five or six tetrahedra depending on the meshing criteria.\n - For a hexahedron defined by vertices $v_0, v_1, v_2, ..., v_7$, the process involves creating the following tetrahedra:\n $$ T_{i} = \\{v_0, v_1, v_4, v_5\\}, \\quad T_{ii} = \\{v_1, v_2, v_5, v_6\\}, ...$$\n - This ensures a consistent and non-overlapping decomposition of the hexahedra.\n\n3. **Hexahedral Element Generation:**\n - Hexahedra are defined by eight vertices $(v_0, ..., v_7)$.
-Each vertex corresponds to one corner point within each cubic cell in the grid:\n $$ \\text{Hex}(i,j,k) = (v_{(nx*i + j)*nz + k}, ...)$$\n - This involves mapping the indices of vertices based on the resolution parameters.\n\n4. **Quad and Triangle Generation:**\n - For a 2D grid ($z$-resolution $=0$), quads are generated using four vertices:\n $$ Q(i,j) = (v_{i*ny + j}, v_{(i+1)*ny + j}, ..., v_{(i+1)*(ny+1) + j})$$\n - Triangles can be derived from these quads by splitting them into two triangles.\n\n## Summary of Output Data Fields\n- **`d_outputX`:** Array of vertices, where each vertex is a 3D point $(x_i, y_j, z_k)$ calculated using the grid resolution and corner coordinates.\n- **`d_tetrahedron`:** Array of tetrahedral elements defined by four vertices per element.\n- **`d_quad`:** Array of quad elements (only relevant for 2D grids).\n- **`d_triangle`:** Array of triangular elements, which can be derived from hexahedra or quads depending on the grid dimensionality.\n- **`d_hexahedron`:** Array of hexahedral elements defined by eight vertices per element.\n\n## Example\nGiven a minimum corner $(0, 0, 0)$ and maximum corner $(1, 1, 1)$ with resolution $(2, 2, 2)$:\n- The grid will generate vertices at positions: $$(0, 0, 0), (\\frac{1}{2}, 0, 0), (1, 0, 0), ..., (1, 1, 1)$$\n- Tetrahedra and hexahedra are then constructed using these vertices to form a structured mesh suitable for finite element analysis or other computational simulations."
+Each vertex corresponds to one corner point within each cubic cell in the grid:\n $$ \\text{Hex}(i,j,k) = (v_{(nx*i + j)*nz + k}, ...)$$\n - This involves mapping the indices of vertices based on the resolution parameters.\n\n4. **Quad and Triangle Generation:**\n - For a 2D grid ($z$-resolution $=0$), quads are generated using four vertices:\n $$ Q(i,j) = (v_{i*ny + j}, v_{(i+1)*ny + j}, ..., v_{(i+1)*(ny+1) + j})$$\n - Triangles can be derived from these quads by splitting them into two triangles.\n\n## Summary of Output Data Fields\n- **`d_outputX`:** Array of vertices, where each vertex is a 3D point $(x_i, y_j, z_k)$ calculated using the grid resolution and corner coordinates.\n- **`d_tetrahedron`:** Array of tetrahedral elements defined by four vertices per element.\n- **`d_quad`:** Array of quad elements (only relevant for 2D grids).\n- **`d_triangle`:** Array of triangular elements, which can be derived from hexahedra or quads depending on the grid dimensionality.\n- **`d_hexahedron`:** Array of hexahedral elements defined by eight vertices per element.\n\n## Example\nGiven a minimum corner $(0, 0, 0)$ and maximum corner $(1, 1, 1)$ with resolution $(2, 2, 2)$:\n- The grid will generate vertices at positions: $$(0, 0, 0), (\\frac{1}{2}, 0, 0), (1, 0, 0), ..., (1, 1, 1)$$\n- Tetrahedra and hexahedra are then constructed using these vertices to form a structured mesh suitable for finite element analysis or other computational simulations.",

 "abstract": "The `GenerateGrid` component generates a grid-based tetrahedral or hexahedral mesh given dimensions and resolution parameters, outputting vertices, tetrahedra, quads, triangles, and hexahedra for use in SOFA simulations.",